grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 [//]: # (### Hiding deep)

-"OK," she said to Bastian and Owen, "level us out.
+"OK," she said to Bastian and Gregory, "level us out.
 Hold us at this depth for the moment."

-Bastian eased back the wheel on the dive plane while Owen pulled the throttle back to the zero mark, and flipped some switches.
+Bastian eased back the wheel on the dive plane while Gregory pulled the throttle back to the zero mark, and flipped some switches.
 The electric hum died away as the deck of the boat came up under their feet to something like level ground.
 Bastian opened the valves controlling airflow to the ballast tanks, and a soft hissing whispered through the boat.
 The ballast tank fill needles worked their way slowly back toward the middle marks on their dials.
 The depth gauge slowed and slowed, and then finally held level at 232 meters down.

 The stress Captain Percy was feeling changed in character.
 A few moments before her mind was working quickly in the desperate survival mode of flight.
 Now that immediate pressure was off, replaced by an almost overwhelming cloud of slow and helpless dread as they switched to a mode of silent hiding and no further action could be taken.

 She looked around her in the crimson gloom.
 With the motors shut down her boat was completely silent.
 Their breathing pushed dampness into the air that condensed on the metal fixtures and gathered until it released a soft drip.
 The randomness of the dripping in the control room was maddening -- like it was irregularly marking time towards absolutely nothing.

-Bastian knew better than to ask, but Owen did not.
+Bastian knew better than to ask, but Gregory did not.
 "What's our plan Captain?"

-"Fuck Owen!
+"Fuck Gregory!
 Let me think."
 She stared at the depth gauge, unblinking.

 Bastian opened a valve on the tank trim control panel slightly further to make a minor adjustment to the level of the boat.
 Percy noticed his hand shaking as he reached out for the palm-sized control wheel.

 Percy lit a cheroot and put it between her lips.
 "Do not make any moves."
-She said to Owen and Bastian.
+She said to Gregory and Bastian.
 She slowly climbed down the ladder to the sonar compartment.
 Half way down another ping from the sub with the ram bounced off the _Prospect's_ hull and rang through the crew's ears.

 "They are 734 meters behind us, rear port quarter.
 They are at 150 meters deep."
 Hemi told Percy, reading off the ranging equipment.
 "Do you think they will fire another torpedo?"